Kirui-Brian/file_metadata_analyser/README.md

-# File Metadata Analyser
+# File Metadata Analyzer

 ## Project Overview

-**File Metadata Analyser** is a comprehensive Python-based digital forensics tool designed to extract, analyze, and manipulate metadata from various file types including images, documents, videos, and audio files.
+**File Metadata Analyzer** is a comprehensive Python-based digital forensics tool designed to extract, analyze, and manipulate metadata from various file types including images, documents, videos, and audio files.
 This tool demonstrates the critical role of metadata in digital investigations and highlights how metadata can be manipulated or erased to conceal evidence.

 ## Objectives